That little voice in your head sure has a lot to say. But is it helping or hurting your chances to lose weight and live your life to the fullest?

 …and the results were double what they were the previous weeks!

-Sonay lost 42 pounds in 8 weeks and WON last year’s Altered challenge after our Weight Loss Coaches shared these tricks.
-Learn more by clicking on her image!
+Sonay (above) lost 42 pounds in 8 weeks and WON the 2014 Altered challenge after our Weight Loss Coaches worked with her to develop a more positive mind-set and attitude towards food.

 So… do any of the quotes below sound familiar to you?